Azure/azure-cli/doc/authoring_command_modules/README.md

 <a name="heading_set_up"></a>Set Up
 ------

-Create you dev environment if you haven't already.
+Create your dev environment if you haven't already.
 This is how to do that.

 Clone the repo, enter the repo directory then create your virtual environment.